browserengineering/book/book/html.md

     # ...
 ```

-But actually, not all attributes have a value: the value can be
-omitted, like in `<input disabled>`, in which case, the attribute
+The value can also be omitted, like in `<input disabled>`, in which
-value defaults to the empty string:
+case the attribute value defaults to the empty string:

 ``` {.python indent=8}
 for attrpair in parts[1:]: